slaide/seafront/README.md

 source python_env/deactivate.sh
 ```

+# what even is a bug?

+this software has a broad target audience: from student with no microscopy experience to microscope engineer, the software should support
+everyone in their work.

+accordingly: there should be development and debugging features built into it, to assist an engineer in fast repairs, but the interface
+should also be clear enough to support someone new to microscopy in their microscopy endeavors.
+this also means that broken functionality is a bug, but unclear or ambiguous functionality is also considered a bug (like missing
+documentation), since it can stop someone from effectively performing their work with this software.
+layout improvements _may_ be considered a bug, including color choice, depending on their impact on the workflow.

 # notes

 This software establishes a usb connection to two cameras simultaneously, which may require more usb stack memory than